bensadeh/circumflex/README.md

 ## Installation
 ### Homebrew
-The following command will add bensadeh/circumflex to your list of [taps](https://docs.brew.sh/Taps) and install `circumflex` from [this repo](https://github.com/bensadeh/homebrew-circumflex):
+The following command adds bensadeh/circumflex to your list of [taps](https://docs.brew.sh/Taps) and installs `circumflex` from [this repo](https://github.com/bensadeh/homebrew-circumflex):
 ```console
 brew install bensadeh/circumflex/circumflex
 ```